LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_business_en.md

                   example: 'true'
                 groupId:
                   type: string
-                  description: An group ID that a device is in the same group as another device when the device type is `DEVICE_WASHTOWER_WASHER` or `DEVICE_WASHTOWER_DRYER`.
+                  description: A group ID that indicates that a WashTower product belongs to the same group as the other devices when the device type is `DEVICE_WASHTOWER_WASHER` or `DEVICE_WASHTOWER_DRYER`.
                   example: '171807013576723372'
                 parentId:
                   type: string